Auraria Participatory Budgeting :

 What is Participatory Budgeting?

 Participatory budgeting (PB) is a democratic process in which community members decide how to spend part of a public budget.
-It gives people real power over real money.
+It gives people real power over real money in almost 1,000 cities, towns, schools, and organizations across the world.
+The steps of the cylce are spelled out below, and are the same ones Auraria PB aims to take campus through on a yearly basis:

 How does PB benefit college campuses?

-You and other students submitted over 400 ideas this fall semester about how to spend $30,000 to improve the Auraria campus and student life.
-Then students turned those ideas into viable proposals, and voted on which projects should get funded as part of the first-ever Auraria participatory budgeting process!
+During the first phase of the Auraria PB pilot process, you and other students submitted over 400 ideas in the 2018 fall semester about how to spend $30,000 to improve the Auraria campus and student life.
+Then students turned those ideas into viable proposals, and cast 918 votes on which projects should get funded as part of the first-ever Auraria participatory budgeting process!
+There were 7 projects that won funding and have been or are being implemented now!

 Ideas submitted by Aurarians